rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: RPC authentication token is optional, if you're using a public node you don't need to add authToken.

+> Note: The public Base endpoint is rate-limited and should not be used for production watchers.
+Use a dedicated RPC provider or your own node.

 > **NOTE**: When using docker there is a `BASE_RPC_AUTH_TOKEN` environment variable available for `authToken` that you can set instead of in the local configuration.

 2. Set the initial height for the watcher.
 We recommend using the latest Base block: